 Trustees at Save the Children

-Our Board of Trustees works closely with our executive directors to guide their decision-making on strategic issues and hold them to account for their leadership of the organisation.
+Our Board of Trustees works closely with our executive leadership team to guide their decision-making on strategic issues and hold them to account for their leadership of the organisation.
 Save the Children’s trustees are ultimately responsible in law for the charity, its assets and activities.

 Peter Bennett-Jones, Chair